 - Jerkass: Both Dr. Horus and Mayor Carson are this.

-- Killed Off for Real: Dr. John Horus in Episode 3 at the hands of Denise Wright.
+- Killed Off for Real: Dr. John Horus in Season 2.

 - In episode 8 Gibbs dies from the injuries he suffered while tortured by Jeckle, despite trying so hard to fight on.
 And Mayor Carson dies after being tricked by Mario into jumping in a pool, causing him to be electrocuted by his cyborg body.